espilioto/TFOI/README.md

 Off I went to Google, and there it was, the [RebirthItemTracker].
 Having that as a base, I started developing TFOI (and using it as a reason to play more Isaac).

-#### Usage
-Windows: Just decompress and run.
-You may need to install the Microsoft .net Framework.
-Linux: Unfortunately, WPF didn't work with Wine last time I checked.

 #### Credits and thanks

 * [NICALiS] and [Edmund McMillen] for making this awesome game.